 The hearing allows the accused individual to present their side of the story and any relevant evidence before formal charges are filed.
 This safeguards the rights of individuals and ensures that they have the opportunity to challenge the allegations against them at an early stage.

 Clerk Magistrate Hearings can lead to alternative resolutions.
-If the defense presents compelling evidence or arguments, the clerk magistrate might decide to dismiss the case, refer the matter for mediation or arbitration, or suggest participation in a diversion program, which could result in avoiding criminal charges altogether.
+If the defense presents compelling evidence or arguments, the clerk magistrate might decide to dismiss the case, refer the matter for mediation or arbitration, or suggest participation in a diversion program, which could result in avoiding charges altogether.

 Potential Outcomes of a Clerk Magistrate Hearing

-- Criminal complaint is not issued
+- Criminal complaint is not issued by the police department

 - Pretiral Diversion Program